-Using grub-legacy on Debian 6.0
+Using grub-legacy in Debian 6.0 Onwards

 Index

-apt-get remove grub-pc
+apt-get --purge remove grub-pc

 apt-get install grub-legacy